Mononucleosis tests are blood tests to look

 monospot test is done to help diagnose a recent

-EBV antibody testing is
+Epstein-Barr virus (EBV) antibody testing is

 also done to help diagnose mono.
 The EBV antibody test can help determine